oneline-wsq/THU-FVFP-Dataset/README.md

 2024-04

 ## Download:
 Send the license agreement to yangelwm@163.com.
-The successful applicants will receive the download link for the THUMVFV-3V database.
+The successful applicants will receive the download link for the THU-FVFP database.

 ## Copyright:
 All rights of the THU-FVFP database are reserved.
 The database is only available for academic research and noncommercial purposes.
 Any commercial uses of this database are strictly prohibited.